raytrilla/React-Portfolio/README.md

 The portfolio contains the following information:
   * My name

-Links to your:
+Links to:
     * GitHub Profile
     * LinkedIn Page
     * Email Address
     * Phone Number
-    * PDF version of your resume
+    * PDF version of my resume

 * My resume contains up-to-date projects and professional experience

-A list of projects (Challenges or Projects).
-For each project, make sure you have the following:
+A list of projects.
+Each project has the following:
     * Project title
     * Link to the deployed version
     * Link to the GitHub repository